goxberry/siam-cse-2013-presentation/talk-performance.md

     + Avoid mistake-prone long chains of commands
 - **Costs**:
     + 1-3 days to work through basic examples
-    + Can take a long time to master
+    + Takes a long time to master
     + Tough to debug

 # Services host and track pre-prints, data, etc.